One Delay Can Cost Your Entire Cruise

 In addition to managing contagious diseases, the medical staff provides preventive care services such as vaccinations (flu shots) and health consultations to help passengers stay healthy during the cruise.

-How Cruise Lines Handle Health Crises
+How Cruise Lines Manage Health Crises and Passenger Safety

 Health crises, such as widespread outbreaks or pandemics, require comprehensive strategies from cruise line medical teams.